 There are quite a few options when it comes to upgrading or installing a new water heater.
 As explained in the sidebar, water heaters are described in several different ways.
 The type or “style” of water heater is an important choice, but you’ll also need to consider size and heat source.
 It helps to discuss your water heating needs with an experienced contractor who is familiar with all water heating options.

 If you constantly run out of hot water or your hot water heating system is leaking, don't wait until it's too late!
-Contact Pipe Works Services for an estimate for water heater repair, replacement and installation in Madison, Chatham, Summit and nearby.
+Contact Pipe Works Services, Inc. for an estimate for water heater repair, replacement and installation in Summit, Livingston, Parsippany and nearby.

 Below are some basic details about the different types of water heaters available to homeowners.
 You can also visit the specific pages for each type to learn more about the services we offer.

 Gas-fired, tank-type water heater.

 Tank-type water heaters store hot water so that it’s always available when needed.
 By far the most common type of water heater, tank-type water heaters can rely on electricity, natural gas, propane or fuel oil as a heat source.
 A thermostat in the storage tank controls water heating to maintain a constant water temperature in the 120-degree to 140-degree range.
 Insulation surrounding the tank reduces standby heat loss.
 Typical tank size for households is 50-80 gallons.